 General Practice in Aged Care Incentive

-There’s a new General Practice in Aged Care Incentive that helps GPs and their practices provide more proactive, planned, and coordinated care for residents in aged care homes.
-If you’d like more information about how this works, including eligibility and service details, you can visit our MyMedicare and General Practice in Aged Care Incentive webpage
+The General Practice in Aged Care Incentive supports GPs and their practices to deliver more proactive, planned and coordinated care for residents in aged care homes.
+For further information, including eligibility and service details, visit the MyMedicare and General Practice in Aged Care Incentive webpage

 Dementia

-The Dementia Care Navigator Program supports people living with Dementia, their families and carers, to navigate the health and aged care service sectors and connect with services most suitable for their circumstances.
-Contact Dementia Australia for more information regarding the program.
+The Dementia Care Navigator Program is designed to support people living with dementia, as well as their families and carers, to effectively navigate the health and aged care systems.
+The program helps connect individuals with services tailored to their specific needs and circumstances.

 Support for Residents of Aged Care Homes